 And, speaking of the New York Public Library!
 I was lucky enough to visit New York City with my family over Thanksgiving break.
-Of course I visited the New York Public Library's most famous branch, called the Stephen A. Schwarzman Building.
+Of course I visited the New York Public Library's most famous branch, called the Stephen A. Schwarzman Building, opens a new window.
 After saying hello to Patience and Fortitude, who both sported festive wreaths for the holidays, and admiring the tall and beautifully decorated Christmas tree in the lobby, I visited the children's room.
 Imagine in the middle of a functioning children's library, with storytime going on in the next room, having some of the most famous toys in the world!
 I've loved Winnie the Pooh and his friends from A. A. Milne's classic books since I was a small child.
 The original stuffed animals that inspired the stories are on display in the children's room at the Schwarzman Building.

 I tried to take a selfie with all of the dolls (don't worry, I asked first, no flash.)
 Poor Piglet didn't make it in the photo so he got his own picture.
 I can check this off of my bucket list!
 One day I will make it to the 100 Acre Wood.
 (It's a real place, sort of, you know!
 The Natural World of Winnie-the-Pooh